ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/AWS_-_ECS.md

 tags: [hmpps]
 ---

-"A fully managed container orchestration service.
-Customers such as Duolingo, Samsung, GE, and Cook Pad use ECS to run their most sensitive and mission critical applications because of its security, reliability, and scalability."
+Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that enables users to run, manage, and scale Docker containers on AWS.
+It simplifies the deployment of applications by handling the underlying infrastructure, allowing developers to focus on building and running their applications without worrying about the complexities of managing servers.